 Six patients (6/8, 75%) completed the questionnaires on long-term symptoms.
+The results were compared with preoperative complaints based on thorough medical histories.
+A pre- and postoperative subjective "individual complaint score" was therefore determined.
 The oesophagus-related mean cumulative score before the intervention was 6.3 (3-9), and it dropped to 1.6 (0-5) after the intervention, which is an average of 74% (p<0.001) subjective improvement (Table 6).
+Among the patients completing the questionnaire, four (66%) experienced weight gain, and none reported weight loss (0%).
+A symptom characteristic of dysfunction of the vagal nerve was detected in only one patient (12.5%) and was often associated with occasional early fullness.
 Proton pump inhibitor (PPI) therapy was started in four patients who had GERD develop after a six-month (2-12 months) complaint-free period in the case of four patients.
 In three cases, complaints were resolved with drug therapy.
 In one patient, laparoscopic antireflux surgery (Nissen) was performed because conservative therapy had been ineffective, and the patient became completely asymptomatic by the first six-month follow-up visit.

-Table 2.
+Table 6.
 Oesophagus-related symptoms; change of individual complaint scores

 Symptoms Preoperative severity Postoperative severity Symptom relief Statistics

 mean score (points) mean score (points) (%)

 Dysphagia 2.5 (0-3) 0.17 (0-1) 93.3

 Epigastric pain 1.83 (0-3) 0.83 (0-3) 55.5

 Regurgitation 2 (0-3) 0.66 (0-2) 66.6

 Mean (SD) cumulative 6.33 (±2.06) 1.66 (±1.86) 74 p<0.001

 score/patient